GDSC-KIIT/C-tutorials/src/05-datatypes-variables.md

 ## Input and Output functions in `<stdio.h>`

+// TODO : Explain why you put spaces in scanf

 The `<stdio.h>` header file provides a lot of useful functions.
 Two of the most used one's are
 * `printf()`